linuxcloudadmin/linuxcloudadmin.github.io/Linux/RHEL/yum.md

 # yum (Yellowdog Updater, Modified)
-- This section covers installation and configuration of a loacal repository in a linux server.
+- This section covers installation and configuration of a local repository in a linux server.
 - Mount the OS image and under /media and copy all the packages.

 ```